8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Best Slimline Anal Beads

 On the other hand, perhaps slimmer anal beads are more comfortable and pleasurable for you.
-If so, these are some of the best anal beads with a diameter of 1″ or less.
+If so, these are some of the best options with a diameter of 1″ or less.

 Best Curved Anal Beads